berhanneway/capstone_berhanneway/README.md

 # Objective
 Analyzing Metro Nashville Police Incident Dataset from the year 2015 to 2022 and find out:
-•	The most frequent occurring types of incidents.
+  1. The most frequent occurring types of incidents.
-•	Incident distribution by city, zip code and specific location (bar, residential …)
+  2. Incident distribution by city, zip code and specific location (bar, residential …)
-•	Rate of incident increase per year.
+  3. Rate of incident increase per year.
-•	Distribution within days of the week and time (Hr.).
+  4. Distribution within days of the week and time (Hr.)
-•	Top ten types of weapons used gender and number victims.
+  5. Top ten types of weapons used gender and number victims.
-•	Summarize and draw conclusion
+  6. Summarize and draw conclusion
 # Data Source
  Metro Nashville Police Department Incidents Dataset is the main data source.
-  It has 913,000 rows and 34 columns
+  - It has 913,000 rows and 34 columns.
-    450, 000 missing zip codes, coordinates and cities 151 duplicated rows
+  - 450, 000 missing zip codes, coordinates and cities.
+  - 151 duplicated rows.
-    Incidents are partially categorized
+  - Incidents are partially categorized.
 # Tools used
 Jupyter Notebook used to:
-   Recover missing  Zip codes, Coordinates and cities.
+  - Recover missing  Zip codes, Coordinates and cities.
-   Remove duplicated rows
+  - Remove duplicated rows.
-   Dataset organized and Prepared for the purpose of the project.
+  - Dataset organized and Prepared for the purpose of the project.
 Dashboard in Tableau
 Data categorized  based on National Incident-Based Reporting System (NIBRS) in to 8 incident groups.
   1. Offenses
   2. Burglary/Breaking & Entering